Simultaneous Calibration of Noise Covariance and Kinematics for State Estimation of Legged Robots via Bi-level Optimization: Results

+We compare the three upper-level update schemes under a common initialization, trajectory loss, and first-order oracle for each FIE formulation.
+As shown in Figure~\ref{fig:upper-optimizer-comparison}, SQP--BFGS and Frank--Wolfe with a semidefinite oracle achieve comparable final losses.
+Projected Adam exhibits less monotone progress and greater variability across iterations.

-\block{Joint Sensor Noise \& Kinematics Calibration} For the robot STRIDE, we mainly evaluate the joint calibration on the sensor noises and robot kinematics since their dynamics processes are deterministic in Matlab.
-We inject sensor noises into the reading along with an articulated shin length offset to the estimator.
-Fig. \ref{fig:STRIDE} shows the calibration results.
-The loss successfully reduced through the iterations of the bi-level optimization, and the estimated velocity converges to the ground truth; the kinematic parameters converge as well.
+\block{Joint Sensor Noise \& Kinematics Calibration} For the robot STRIDE, we mainly evaluate the joint calibration on the sensor noises and robot kinematics since their dynamics processes are deterministic in Matlab. \fix{We injected additive white Gaussian noise into the joint encoder angle/velocity measurements, and corrupt the IMU with non-diagonal correlated Gaussian noise, along with an articulated shin length offset to the estimator.} Fig. \ref{fig:STRIDE} shows the calibration results.
+The loss successfully reduced through the iterations of the bi-level optimization, and estimated velocity converges to the ground truth; the kinematic parameters converge as well.

 \block{Joint Process \& Sensor Noise Calibration} For the robot Go1, we evaluate the calibration using data generated by MuJoCo’s time-stepping, multi-contact simulation.
 Sensor noise is defined in the MJCF/XML and evaluated at every step as a function of the simulated state.
-The loss and gradient norm successfully converge through the iterations of the bi-level optimization.
-Additionally, we inject an offset between the torso and ground truth to model motion-capture offset.
-As optimization proceeds, the estimated offset converges to the pre-defined ground-truth value.
+Figure~\ref{fig:go1} shows the reduction in loss and gradient norm and the convergence of the injected motion-capture offset toward its prescribed value.